ag2382/quake2-full/README.md

 ### Upgradable weapons

 ### 5 spells to cast
-Players can choose from 5 different spells to activate during a playthrough.
-The spell system is derived from **"Zelda II: The Adventure of Link"**
-To see how this system works in more detail, open the console by pressing tilde (~) and type "spell".
+Players can choose from 5 different spells to activate during a playthrough, each with its own specified cost.
+The spell system is derived from **"Zelda II: The Adventure of Link"** To see how this system works in more detail, open the console by pressing tilde (~) and type "spell".
 You should see the following:

 ![image](https://user-images.githubusercontent.com/90282143/167352895-158aae8b-4fd3-42d3-b364-92eb1a03d1c4.png)

+The player starts off with 64 magic points, the default amount that Link has in the beginning of Zelda II.
+Each spell will be occupied with a description, followed by in-game screenshots to showcase their functionality.

+* Fire
+* Jump
+* Life
+* Shield
+* Spell

 ### Implement shop, with rupees as main source of currency